Asheer-ai/Fitness-Tracker/README.md

-# 💪 FitTrack - Fitness Tracker App
+# 💪 TrackFitPro - AI Fitness Tracker App

-FitTrack is a full-stack fitness tracker web application that helps users log their workouts, track progress, and visualize stats — all in a clean, responsive UI with support for light and dark themes.
+TrackFitPro is a full-stack fitness tracker web application that helps users log their workouts, track progress, and visualize stats — all in a clean, responsive UI with support for light and dark themes.
+It also integrates AI-generated workout suggestions to optimize training.

 ---